s3nkwr/pv-docs/docs/server/advanced/index.md

 - **Server B** `222.2.222.222:2000`.

-With default configuration player will connect to a server via the **Proxy** IP `111.1.111.111:1000`. // TODO factcheck
+With default configuration player will connect to a server via the **Proxy** IP `111.1.111.111:1000`.

 When the player connects to **Server B** it will then try to establish a connection with a **Voice Server** using the same IP it used to connect to a **Proxy**.